 Mr. Gold is currently a partner in a merchant banking firm, and has served on the board and committees of numerous companies.
 Prior to that, he was an investment banker at Buckman, Buckman and Reid located in New Jersey, a position he held since May 2010.
 Prior there to, from October 2004, he was head of investment banking of Andrew Garrett, Inc. From January 2000 until September 2004, he served as Executive Vice President of Investment Banking of Berry Shino Securities, Inc., an investment banking firm also located in New York City.
 From January 1999 until December 1999, he was an Executive Vice President of Solid Capital Markets, an investment-banking firm also located in New York City.
 From September 1997 to January 1999, he served as a Senior Managing Director of Interbank Capital Group, LLC, an investment banking firm also located in New York City.
 From April 1996 to September 1997, Mr. Gold was an Executive Vice President of LT Lawrence & Co., and from March 1995 to April 1996, a Managing Director of Fechtor Detwiler & Co., Inc., a representative of the underwriters for the Company's initial public offering.
-Mr. Gold was a Managing Director of Furman Selz Incorporated from January 1992, until March 1995.
+Mr. Gold was a Managing Director of Furman Selz Incorporated from January 1992 until March 1995.
+From April 1990 until January 1992, Mr. Gold was a Managing Director of Furman Selz Incorporated from January 1992 until March 1995.
 From April 1990 until January 1992, Mr. Gold was a Managing Director of Bear Stearns and Co., Inc. ("Bear Stearns").
 For approximately 20 years before he became affiliated with Bear Stearns, he held various positions with Drexel Burnham Lambert, Inc.